 For example, when one of your fundraisers signs up through Classy, we collect birthdate information.
 Using the Classy-Salesforce integration, that information automatically gets pushed into your Salesforce account in real time.
 Then, using Salesforce reporting features you can start to analyze the age ranges of your typical fundraisers.
 This in turn might help inform your marketing and communications strategy.

 Another nice thing about Salesforce is that qualifying nonprofits can receive 10 free licenses.
 If you haven’t looked at Salesforce as a potential CRM solution yet, you can check them out by visiting the Salesforce Foundation’s website.

 2. Google Analytics

-Anyways, HubSpot provides a wide variety of analytics that can help you make more data-driven decisions in your marketing efforts.
+HubSpot provides a wide variety of analytics that can help you make more data driven decisions in your marketing efforts.
 You can dive into the sources of your web traffic at a high level or in more detail.
 You can also analyze the effectiveness of your email campaigns, landing pages, and the content you create.
-What’s particularly nice about HubSpot is that they give you just the right amount of information.
+What’s particularly nice about HubSpot is that they give you just the right amount of data driven information.
 You are not overwhelmed by extraneous data and the numbers can also be visualized very easily.